canjs/can-derive/README.md

 It does this by:

-- Keeping the derived list in a red-black tree
+- Keeping the derived list in a [Red-black tree](https://en.wikipedia.org/wiki/Red%E2%80%93black_tree)
 - Listening for additions or removals in the source list
 - Listening for predicate function result changes for any item